 Our research has revealed several promising avenues of future research.
-Firstly, it is likely that better performance can be achieved through fine-tuning and a larger dataset, using the same base model architecture as SATIQ.
-In particular, a dataset collected using multiple receiver configurations would likely produce a system that transfers more readily to different ground systems.
+Firstly, it is likely that better performance can be achieved through fine-tuning, using the same base model architecture as SATIQ.
+We show that by training a model on data collected from multiple receiver configurations can produce a system that transfers more readily to different ground systems; with a larger dataset from more locations, this would likely be even more versatile.

-Alongside collecting additional data, it will also be useful to implement some of the other evaluation techniques, particularly in assessing the extent to which a trained system can be transferred to another constellation, and what degree of retraining is required.
+It would also be useful to implement some of the other fingerprinting techniques, particularly in assessing the extent to which a trained system can be transferred to another constellation, and what degree of retraining is required.
 Furthermore, it would be particularly beneficial to standardize the other analyses such that they could be applied to other fingerprinting techniques.
 We currently have no method of empirically comparing fingerprinting techniques to each other in terms of their security properties - a standard suite of tests would remedy this.
 We consider a comparison between fingerprinting systems to be out of scope for this paper, as each fingerprinting technique relies on different kinds of data.
-For example, PAST-AI uses full messages rather than just message headers [13], and transient fingerprinting requires precise transient synchronization.
+For example, PAST-AI uses full messages rather than just message headers [26], and transient fingerprinting requires precise transient synchronization.

 Another promising area of research would be to assess the effectiveness of fingerprinting in conjunction with other methods of spoofing detection, such as assessing SNR or distortion.
 Multiple fingerprinting methods could also be used in concert, providing even greater effectiveness than any model alone.
-However, some methods are likely to learn the same characteristics as each other (providing no mutual benefit), so a full analysis is needed in order to understand which methods are effective together.
+However, some methods are likely to use the same signal properties as each other (providing no mutual benefit), so a full analysis is needed in order to understand which methods are effective together.

 Finally, it would be useful to assess the effectiveness of fingerprinting in systems which already have some amount of authentication.
-For instance, such an analysis could evaluate fingerprinting as a preventative measure against GNSS message delay/advancement attacks [12].
+For instance, such an analysis could evaluate fingerprinting as a preventative measure against GNSS message delay/advancement attacks [13].
 This would demonstrate that fingerprinting is not just useful in legacy systems, but has concrete usefulness even in new satellite systems.

-7 CONCLUSION
+7 Conclusion

 In this paper we have contributed new methods towards radio signal fingerprinting in the context of satellite transmitters, providing novel techniques which can be used to build high sample rate fingerprinting systems.
 We have succeeded in demonstrating that satellite signals at high sample rates contain sufficient identifying information, and confirmed that our techniques combining autoencoders and Siamese models are feasible for fingerprinting.
 We have also provided a large dataset of captured message headers from Iridium satellites, which can be used for further research and testing in satellite transmitter fingerprinting.
-This lays good groundwork for future research in this area.